 Learning a language not only promotes better global communication, but also cultural understanding.
 This applies as much to the ancient languages of Latin and Greek as it does to modern foreign languages.

 There are plenty of opportunities to utilise French language skills outside the classroom.
-At the beginning of the 11s, pupils have a week of French immersion in Normandy at Château de la Baudonnière which gives pupils a chance to test out their French in ‘live’ environments.
+At the beginning of Year 8, pupils have a week of French immersion in Normandy at Château de la Baudonnière which gives pupils a chance to test out their French in ‘live’ environments.
 The children take part in a variety of outdoor activities, all of which are carried out entirely in French, including the presentation of meals and a trip to a local market.

-By the Top Year, children are able to comprehend and translate passages of Latin confidently at CE level 2.
+By Year 8, children are able to comprehend and translate passages of Latin confidently at CE level 2.
 This enables them to transfer to their senior schools with a thirst to take the subject further.
 The curriculum also aims to encourage a lifelong affection for the Classical world – its literature, history and culture, all of which have so profoundly affected our own.
 To this end, ad hoc visits to museums such as the Ashmolean are arranged, as is a triennial residential trip to the Bay of Naples and Rome.
 Pupils may opt to try Greek as part of the Saturday Enrichment Programme and Top Year may also be introduced to it in the Summer term after their final exams.